pande2929/OBC/README.md

 # NextUp

 ## Overview
-NextUp is a lightweight addon that brings the current ability suggested by Blizzard's Assisted Highlight feature front and center to your view (or wherever you wish it to be).
+NextUp is a lightweight addon that brings the current ability suggested by the OneButton / Assisted Highlight feature front and center to your view (or wherever you wish it to be).

 For those who like a more trimmed down UI, NextUp can optionally hide action bars.

-Note: This addon is currently only compatible with Midnight Beta and is still in active development.
-A non-beta version will be released when the Midnight expansion is also released.
+Note: This addon is also compatible with Midnight Beta!

 ## Getting Started